What is The Media League?

 How do I sign up?

 Just click on the yellow Join Now button at the top of this page.

 What is a Fan?

 Fans are students of a school with a Media Team.
 Fans have a huge role in the success of their school’s Media Team.
-This is because there are three different factors that determine scores and standings: ratings, views and shares.
-The more you watch and share the videos and other stuff your Media Team produces – on facebook, YouTube, twitter and elsewhere – the higher your team will score!
-Fans can also rate, view and share media produced by any other Media Team in the entire league.
+The more that fans watch and share the videos, songs, paintings and other artworks produced by Media League teams – on Facebook, YouTube, Twitter and elsewhere – the higher your team will score!
+Fans can rate, view and share media produced by any Media Team in the entire league.

 Just click Join Now and register.
 It only takes a moment.
 Then start supporting your team!

 What’s with making creativity competitive?
 That seems dumb.

 We like it actually.
 Lots of people do.
 Not all the time, of course.
 But sometimes.
 We think it brings out the best in people, and as long as it’s healthy, respectful and rewarding, we’re all for it!

 Can I be a fan and not a player?